owlprotocol/owlprotocol-oldpub/packages/docs/docs-contracts/features/crafting/index.md

 Within the crafting smart contract the deployer can define whether the inputs are **burned (consumed)** or **preserved**.

-Both options are valid depending on how the deployer wants to design their NFTs:
+Both options are valid depending on how the deployer wants to design their NFTs recipes:

-1. Burning the input NFTs means that the NFT can be only used once to create the output, this makes the input and output NFTs more rare.
+1. **Burning** - this destroys the NFT or allows a limited number of uses in the recipe.

+    This mechanic is useful for:

+    - **Consumables** - commonly seen in games, items such as potions, food, or other items can be used to enhance a character or another item.
+In the case of Dynamic NFTs, we see this useful for extending an NFT's expiry, upgrading an NFT, or feeding a pet NFT.
+    - **Subscription Renewals** - for Loyalty Programs, DAO membership NFTs, or VIP passes, a consumable NFT is a great way to create creative ways to stay active.
+Users can attend events, participate, and more to collect special one-time use NFTs to extend or renew their subscriptions or passes.
+    - **Crafting** - perhaps the most common use case, crafting NFTs is a great way to create cross-game/metaverse mechanics.
+For example having players collect NFTs from multiple games to *craft* a special NFT can connect different worlds like never before.

+2. **Preserving** - this leaves the original NFT untouched, in fact we only require that the user sign to verify ownership.
-2. Preserving the input NFT means that the NFT owners can create multiple outputted NFTs, which diminishes the value of the outputted NFT, but may make the input NFTs more valuable because they can be used multiple times to create value.
+    This may make the input NFTs more valuable because they can be used multiple times.

-    Alternatively, the crafting contract deployer can also specify a set number of times a specific input NFT can be used.
+    Usually you want to preserve the NFT, for example in use cases such as:

+    - **NFT Passes/Memberships** - communities, DAOs, and collections may use NFTs as an access pass to content or events.
+        Usually these NFTs are preserved, and even better, with Owl's Dynamic NFT Data standards, you can add parameters to track activity, time the token has been held, expiry dates and more.
+    - **Upgrading/Enchanting** - in games' crafting systems we commonly see weapons, armor, or other valuable equipment preserved, but upgradeable, though this is not always the case.
+Because Owl's Dynamic NFT Logic contracts are external, you can change the recipe for each item as you choose.

 ### Types of Crafting/Combining Outputs Including Breeding